LeonardoSchmittK/MovieResearcher/readme.md

 # Movie Researcher :cinema:

 -  Type in whichever film/series and the main info about it will print out through cards.
-Also, you can add label your favorite ones;
+Also, you can add your favorite ones;
 -  Movies API used: *https://omdbapi.com*

 ![screenshot](public/resources/img/screenshot.png)